ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 When you've watched the video about how the V8 Engine works, you'll know why 'hello' gets logged first and 'world' second:
 What happens is:
 - `setTimeout` is added to the call stack,
-- `setTimeout` has a timer and a callback, this fire's up  V8's timer Web API,
+- `setTimeout` has a timer and a callback, this fires up  V8's timer Web API,
-- now that the Web API is taking care of the setTimeout, it get's removed from the call stack,
+- now that the Web API is taking care of the `setTimeout`, it gets removed from the call stack,
-- `console.log` is added to the call stack, it logs 'hello', and removes console.log from the call stack,
+- `console.log` is added to the call stack, it logs 'hello', and removes `console.log` from the call stack,
 - once the timer has completed, it pushes the callback to the task queue,
 - since there are no more function calls on the call stack, the event loop adds the callback to the call stack
 - 'world' is printed.

-There's no need for an additional thread to pause the program for 2 seconds and after that log 'world', the V8 Engine handles this for us just like it does with any other async functionality in the browser.
+There's no need for an additional thread to pause the program for 2 seconds and after that log 'world'.
+The V8 Engine handles this for us just like it does with any other async functionality in the browser.
-So this is a very simple example of how non-blocking code works in NodeJs, the timeout didn't block our code, 'hello' got logged right away.
+So this is a very simple example of how non-blocking code works in NodeJs, the timeout did not block our code, 'hello' got logged right away.

 ## Hello Module
 Now lets give you an example how to create a node module (a very simple and not very useful one) but just to give you an idea of how you can export your code and use it in other files.

 We're going to create a module that has a log function which takes a parameter (name) and logs 'hello <name>' to the console.
 Then we'll import it in another file and call the function from there.

 `log.js`